bchardim/openshift-workshop/README.md

 <br><br>
 ## Openshift 3 Architecture

-The following workshop applies for a test Openshift 3.11 cluster using OCS 3.11 with gluster in independent mode.
+The following workshop applies for a test Red Hat Openshift Container Platform  3.11 cluster using OCS 3.11 with gluster in independent mode.
+Red Hat OpenShift Container Platform is a container application platform based on Red Hat Enterprise Linux, containers, and Kubernetes:

+* Allows developers to focus on source code and rely on the container platform infrastructure to build and deploy containers to run applications.

+* Employs master servers that manage node servers that run applications as containers.

+* Provides additional authentication, security, scheduling, networking, storage, logging, metrics, and application life-cycle management over default Kubernetes features.

+* Provides built-in high availability (HA) for masters and pods.

 ![alt text]( images/arch-independent.png "OCP Architecture")